KDMG/RulesRepair/README.md

 `dominance-advantage` reports the gaps in accuracy, simplicity and similarity for RulesRepair solutions dominated by Mine.
 Every result is aggregated by dataset, decision point, mutation tipe.

-To obtain the results shown in our paper, run:
+To obtain the combined latex tables shown in our paper, run:

 ```bash
 poetry run python -m analysis.rq1 dominance-summary \